Group Reaction Shots at Weddings

 Wedding Photograph taken as bridesmaids see bride in her dress for the first time and showing their reactions

-Photo by: Lyndsey Goddard, London, United Kingdom
+Photo by: Lyndsey Goddard, United Kingdom

 To document the best moments of a wedding day, a photographer shouldn’t only focus on the bride and groom, or even on the main event.
 "Reaction shots," which record the reactions of guests observing the wedding’s activities as they occur, add an invaluable dimension to the visual record of the festivities.